jmarshall23/Heretic2/README.md

 5) Some server side support functions.

 To run:
 Simply copy over the base data to the root folder here, you don't need any of the original binaries.
+Once compiled and ran, you will be greeted with a grey screen on startup, simply hit the console key.
+Then type map ssdocks to see were the project is currently at.